500 cc Grand Prix

-500cc Grand Prix, one of the first French-made games, is a motorcycle racing game developed by Microïds and released in 1987 on multiple platforms, including the Amstrad CPC, Microsoft DOS, Commodore 64, and the Atari ST. The game included a multiplayer mode, considered by magazines to be the technology of the future.
+500 cc Grand Prix is a motorcycle racing video game developed by Microïds and released in 1987 for the Amstrad CPC, MS-DOS, Commodore 64, Atari ST, and Thomson TO7.
+The game includes a multiplayer mode, considered by magazines to be the technology of the future.

 Gameplay

 The game provides a two-player split-screen mode and three levels of general difficulty.
 Players can choose between the training mode, a single Grand Prix, or the World Championship.

 During a race, the screen is split into two vertical halves showing the point of view of two racers.
 In single-player mode, one screen has the player's motorcycle, while the other has a motorcycle controlled by the computer.
 In two-player mode, each player is given one side of the screen.
 The camera is positioned in the third person perspective behind the bike, with a Heads Up Display showing various indicators.
 The controls consist of accelerating, braking, steering (pushed at two different inclinations), and gear changing between the four available gears.
 In the event of an accident or crash, the player is penalized and will restart immediately from a stationary position where they crashed.